a740g/raylib-64/README.md

 Why are you loading the shared library using C/C++?
 Why not use QB64's built-in `DECLARE DYNAMIC LIBRARY`?

 - When I initially started out, I wanted to use `DECLARE DYNAMIC LIBRARY` to keep things simple.
-However, some QB64 language limiations got in the way.
+However, some QB64 language limitations got in the way.
 For example, you cannot return UTDs from functions and subs and functions cannot take UDT variables by value (yet). raylib does a lot of both.
-So, I had to make a hard choice of wrapping these functions in C in a QB64-friendly way.
-Also, I used an custom-written autogen program to do the heavy lifting and it made a lot of sense to do most of the autogen to C/C++.
+So, I had to make a hard choice of wrapping these functions in C/C++ in a QB64-friendly way.
+Also, I used a custom autogen program to do the heavy lifting and it made a lot of sense to do the autogen to C/C++.

 Where is the source for the autogen program?

 - It served it's purpose and helped me kickstart the project and now it has retired.
-I am not goign to share it becuase I am not proud of the way I wrote it. 😁
+I am not going to share it because I am not proud of the way I wrote it. 😁

 I found a bug.
 How can I help?